Sima Lun: Early career

-After his nephew Sima Yan established the Jin Dynasty as Emperor Wu on 8 February 266, Sima Lun was named the Prince of Langye Commandery the next day.
+After his nephew Sima Yan established the Jin dynasty on 8 February 266, Sima Lun was named the Prince of Langye Commandery the next day.
 He served as a general and governor at times during his nephew's reign, but was undistinguished; several times he was accused of crimes, such as when sending Cavalier Commander Liu Ji to pay laborers wanting to rob imperial furs, but each time Emperor Wu pardoned him of them.
 On 5 October 277, his principality was moved to Zhao.

-During the early reign of Emperor Hui, Sima Lun was in charge of the military command of Qin (秦州, modern eastern Gansu) and Yong (雍州, modern central and northern Shaanxi) Provinces, but his misgovernance contributed to conditions where the Di and the Qiang rebelled under the Di chief Qi Wannian.
-His chief strategist Sun Xiu was arrested and initially set to be executed, but was spared.
-Sima Lun and Sun were recalled to the capital Luoyang, where he flattered Empress Hui's empress Jia Nanfeng and became trusted by her.
+During the early reign of Emperor Hui, on 19 September 291, Sima Lun was placed in charge of the military command of Xu (徐州) and Yan (兖州) Provinces.
+About a month later, on 30 October, Lun's post was changed; he was placed in charge of the military command of Qin (秦州, modern eastern Gansu) and Yong (雍州, modern central and northern Shaanxi) Provinces.
+During his tenure, his misgovernance contributed to conditions where the Di and the Qiang rebelled under the Di chief Qi Wannian in 296.
+His chief strategist Sun Xiu was arrested and initially set to be executed, but was spared by his half-brother Sima Rong.
+Sima Lun and Sun were recalled to the capital Luoyang, where he flattered Empress Hui's empress Jia Nanfeng (who was then the de facto regent) and became trusted by her.
 Lun then requested a high level office, but was rebuffed by Empress Jia's advisors Zhang Hua and Pei Wei.

 As regent

-Empress Jia, in jealousy, deposed the crown prince Sima Yu (born not of her, but of her husband's concubine Consort Xie Jiu).
-In 299, there was a conspiracy to overthrow her and restore the crown prince.
+Empress Jia, in jealousy, deposed the crown prince Sima Yu (born not of her, but of her husband's concubine Consort Xie Jiu) in February 300.
+Later, there was a conspiracy to overthrow her and restore the crown prince.
 Sima Lun was persuaded to join the conspiracy, but Sun Xiu had another plan for him: he should encourage Empress Jia to assassinate the crown prince in exile, and then use the assassination as the excuse to overthrow her.
 Sima Lun accepted this plan and persuaded her to assassinate the crown prince, which she did in April 300.
-He then declared a coup against her and arrested her, slaughtering her clan and her associates (including Zhang and Pei).
+He then declared a coup against her in May and arrested her, slaughtering her clan and her associates (including Zhang and Pei).
 He then forced her to commit suicide.

 Sima Lun then became regent for the developmentally disabled Emperor Hui, but was described as being not particularly more intelligent than Emperor Hui.
 Even though he carried the regent title, true power was in Sun Xiu's hands.
 Under Sun Xiu's persuasion, he deposed Emperor Hui and declared himself emperor in February 301, offering Emperor Hui the honorific title of retired emperor but putting him under house arrest.
 Emperor Hui's grandson, the crown prince Sima Zang (司馬臧), was executed.